droidocz/droidocs-web/content/android-recyclerview/how-to-make-recyclerview-scroll-smoothly.md

 [This sample app](https://github.com/commonsguy/cw-omnibus/tree/master/RecyclerView/VideoTable) uses Universal Image Loader to help populate the contents of a `RecyclerView` (with `GridLayoutManager`), with the data source being the available videos on the device.

+---

+## Notes:

+- UIL does not work while image resides in sd card (path of file starts with `/storage`.
+I used `Glide` for this purpose, and it provided a perfect solution to my problem

+- Inflation is unlikely to be the problem; it would take you just about as much time to create the views directly via Java constructors and setters.
+Use method tracing in your IDE to determine exactly where your problem lies.

+- The focus of that page is memory efficiency, not main application thread time.

+- In the mean time how about using [this](http://developer.android.com/training/displaying-bitmaps/load-bitmap.html) simple solution rather than using a seperate library ?

+- in my app the recyclerview scrolling is not smooth, since i am inflating views inside onBindViewHolder, is there any alternative way to add a view without layout inflater.

+- When we set image in `ImageView` using `Bitmap` then it work charms as answer.